-- 1. Sum the metrics across podcast episodes. - This might be ok if the goal is to just count the total number of unique downloads, but does not provide a view of the listener base - 2.
-Use the IP Address & UA to identify and track users - This provides a better view of the user base, but it is important to understand the limitations. - The IP Address for a user could change especially in the case of a mobile user - at which point there is no way to correlate the 2 IP addresses - Using UA helps differentiate multiple users from an IP address, but breaks down when multiple users from an IP have the same kind of device/UA. - However, these two negatives likely counteract each other over time.
+- 1. Sum the metrics across podcast episodes. - This might be ok if the goal is to just count the total number of unique downloads, but does not provide a view of the listener base due to audience overlap. - 2.
+Use the IP Address & UA to identify and track users - This provides a better view of the user base, but it is important to understand the limitations. - The IP Address for a user could change especially in the case of a mobile user - at which point there is no way to correlate the 2 IP addresses - ii.
+Using UA helps differentiate multiple users from an IP address, but breaks down when multiple users from an IP have the same kind of device/UA (as is somewhat common in corporate and educational settings) - However, these two negatives likely counteract each other over time.